thkukuk/hugo-photoswipe5-gallery/README.md

 - `hover-transition` - determines if/how images change upon hover.
 Options:
   - not set - smooth transition (default)
   - `none` - hard transition
 - `thumbnail-size` sets the size of the thumbnails for the gallery.
 Default is "300x300".
 First number is width, second number is height.
+This option affects the quality and size of the preview image, but not the display size, which depends on the style.
   - example: `{{< gallery thumbnail-size="150x150" />}}`

 ## PhotoSwipe usage